gitRalle/CLI/README.md

     }
 Here the keyword property of the method is explictly set to "foo",
 and the noMatch property of the method, which is a message to be appended to the console in the event of a partial match, is set to "foo []"

-    @Command
-    public void foo()
-    {
-        // code
-    }
-Here the keyword property of the method foo is implicitly set to "foo", and the noMatch property is omitted.
-### Annotate your arguments
+### Annotate your parameters
 Annotate your arguments if you'd like to explicitly set their keyword property, or if you'd like to flag them as being optional.

     @Command(keyword = "foo")
-    public void foo(@Arg(keyword = "input", optional = true) String input) {
+    public void foo(String input)
+    {
         // code
     }
-Here the keyword property of the argument is explicitly set to "input", and the optional property is explicitly set to true.
+Here the keyword property of the argument is implicitly set to "input", and the optional property is implicitly set to false.

     @Command(keyword = "foo")
     public void foo(@Arg(keyword = "input") String input) {